ycdxsb/PocOrExp_in_Github/2022/README.md

 - [https://github.com/vincentinttsh/CVE-2022-28346](https://github.com/vincentinttsh/CVE-2022-28346) :  ![starts](https://img.shields.io/github/stars/vincentinttsh/CVE-2022-28346.svg) ![forks](https://img.shields.io/github/forks/vincentinttsh/CVE-2022-28346.svg)

 ## CVE-2022-28282
- By using a link with &lt;code&gt;rel=&quot;localization&quot;&lt;/code&gt; a use-after-free could have been triggered by destroying an object during JavaScript execution and then referencing the object through a freed pointer, leading to a potential exploitable crash.
-This vulnerability affects Thunderbird &lt; 91.8, Firefox &lt; 99, and Firefox ESR &lt; 91.8.
+ By using a link with coderel="localization"/code a use-after-free could have been triggered by destroying an object during JavaScript execution and then referencing the object through a freed pointer, leading to a potential exploitable crash.
+This vulnerability affects Thunderbird  91.8, Firefox  99, and Firefox ESR  91.8.

 - [https://github.com/bb33bb/CVE-2022-28282-firefox](https://github.com/bb33bb/CVE-2022-28282-firefox) :  ![starts](https://img.shields.io/github/stars/bb33bb/CVE-2022-28282-firefox.svg) ![forks](https://img.shields.io/github/forks/bb33bb/CVE-2022-28282-firefox.svg)

 ## CVE-2022-28281
  If a compromised content process sent an unexpected number of WebAuthN Extensions in a Register command to the parent process, an out of bounds write would have occurred leading to memory corruption and a potentially exploitable crash.
-This vulnerability affects Thunderbird &lt; 91.8, Firefox &lt; 99, and Firefox ESR &lt; 91.8.
+This vulnerability affects Thunderbird  91.8, Firefox  99, and Firefox ESR  91.8.